What's the meaning of the phrase 'Yellow-belly'?

 What's the origin of the phrase 'Yellow-belly'?

 The term 'yellow-belly' is an archetypal American term, but began life in England in the late 18th century as a mildly derogatory nick-name.
-Grose's A provincial glossary; with a collection of local proverbs etc, 1787, lists it:
+Grose's A Provincial Glossary: with a collection of local proverbs, and popular superstitions, 1787, lists it:

 "Yellow bellies.
 This is an appellation given to persons born in the Fens, who, it is jocularly said, have yellow bellies, like their eels."

 The usage wasn't limited to the Lincolnshire Fens.
 In the same year, Knight's Quarterly Magazine (London) published an account of life in the the Staffordshire Collieries.
 It began by describing the region as "a miserable tract of country commencing a few miles beyond Birmingham" and went on to recount a lady's attempts at guessing the nick-name of a local resident - Lie-a-bed, Cock-eye, Pig-tail and finally Yellow-belly.